JoaoPedroNobre/JoaoPedroNobre/README.md

 ### João Nobre
 ---
 Driven by a passion for technology, I am a Computer Science student and an aspiring backend developer with a keen interest in building efficient and scalable solutions.
-I have experience with **Python** and am continuously expanding my knowledge to tackle future challenges.
+I have experience with **Python, SQL** and  I am continuously expanding my knowledge to tackle future challenges.

 - Currently pursuing a degree in Computer Science